Faiyen

 Faiyen (ไฟเย็น) is a Thai political hybrid band of pop and modern luk thung, republican and human-rights activist group, and podcaster.
-The group emerged as a band that produced satirical songs of Thai monarchy in 2011, after red shirts' protests were suppressed by the Thai army, allegedly supported by the monarchy.
+The group emerged as a band that produced satirical songs of monarchy in 2011, after red shirts' protests were suppressed by the Thai army, allegedly supported by the monarchy.
 The group fled to Laos, sought to evade the lèse majesté law, amid 2014 Thai coup d'état.
 In 2019, fearing of a death threat from Thai authority, current members, Khunthong, Chom, Yammy, Tito, and former member Wat Wanlayangkoon have been in exile in France, podcasting about politics in Thailand daily from there.
 Port is currently living in Bangkok, he was charged and briefly imprisoned on the lèse majesté law in 2021.

 History

 2011–2014: Formation, UDD movement

 Faiyen (literally: Cool Fire) established in 2011 under the lead of Wat Wanlayangkoon, a Thai renown Sriburapha Award's writer.
 They originally called Tha Sao, originated from Wat's pen name, Wat Tha Sao.
 According to Port, the guitarist, the group officially debuted on 31 December 2011, they played in front of Bangkok Remand Prison for the countdown event.
 Principle members are Wat Wallayangkul, Khunthong, Jom, Yonok, Au, Gluay.
 In 2013, Yonok left, Port joined the group instead.

 According to Khunthong, Faiyen goal was to criticize 'the elite', who are the problem of Thai society.
 The name 'Faiyen' means 'sparkler', a handheld firework, symbolizes the group’s objective of using music to immerse Thai people into more critical thinkings.

 They participated in pro-democracy movement with United Front for Democracy Against Dictatorship (UDD) that has become well-known to the red shirts and people who are critical of the monarchy.
 They had never played on the main stage of the UDD, the main red shirt faction affiliated with Thaksin Shinawatra, because they challenged the monarchy and draconian law of lese-majeste.
 They played only at small red-shirt stage, organized by other sub-group or on a side stage to UDD protest events.

 Renowned academic and Lèse-majesté lawyer, Somsak Jeamteerasakul and Arnon Nampa are their legal advisors.
 The lyrics were sent to them to check for lèse majesté violation issue.

 In 2014, Khunthong, and occasionally Jom, Port, began their political radio program called 'Faiyen meet with the people' (Faiyen Phopprachachon) at 'Red Guard Radio' in Pathum Thani area.

 On 17 May 2014 Black May 20 years' remembrance was the last time they performed in Thailand, after they had performed at many democratic movements and remembrances.
 On 22 May 2014 Thai coup d'état, amid fear of life threatening and political imprison from the military junta, all Faiyen members except Port, fled to Thailand's neighbor, Laos, before the junta called Jom for a political re-education program, 'attitude adjustment'.
 The junta then filed lèse majesté complaint against them.